The-Politico/interactive-news-developer-guide/README.md

 This is a guide for developers on the Interactive News team.
 It is a living document.
 All things herein are subject to change.

-Is is hosted by gitbook [here](https://politico.gitbooks.io/politico-newsroom-developer-guide/content/).
+It is hosted by gitbook [here](https://politico.gitbooks.io/politico-newsroom-developer-guide/content/).

 ### Contents